firstbirdtech/api-docs/source/includes/_concepts.md

 https://api.1brd.com
 `

-This is the base URL for Firstbird’s public API.
+This is the base URL for Employee Referrals’s public API.
 Please note that we only support `HTTPS`

 ## Resource Format
-The Firstbird REST API currently only supports JSON resource representations.
+The Employee Referrals REST API currently only supports JSON resource representations.

 ## Authentication
 > :warning: **DEPRECATION**: The base url for authentication will change!
 The authentication flow remains the same.